 If you’ve tried soldering wires to your railway track, you’ll no doubt have come up against the two ugly sisters of railway track soldering hell — melted sleepers and unsightly solder droplets on the rails.
 But there’s a better way.

-It’s incredibly simple and although it involves slightly more the end result is well worth the extra effort, giving much more authentic looking track.
+It’s incredibly simple and although it involves slightly more effort the end result is well worth the extra work, giving much more authentic looking track.
 It’s from Model Railways On-Line, the original is here.

 The procedure is to remove the sleepers from the track, solder the wire to the underside of the rail, then file down the surplus solder and replace the sleepers.
 The wires are threaded through holes drilled in the baseboard as the track is glued in place.